-Then, we describe for each of the LHC experiments the high-level services, which provide most - if not all - of the functionality accessed by the final users.
+Then, we describe for each of the LHC experiments the high-level services, which provide most - if not all - of the functionality available to the end users.
 For each of them we summarize the main features (scope, dependencies, interfaces) and give some insight of their architecture and their implementation.

-We proceed with a description of the main high-level middleware services provided by external projects (EMI, OSG, Condor, NorduGrid, etc.) and explain their function and their role in the LHC computing.
+Finally we conclude with a description of the main high-level middleware services provided by external projects (EMI, OSG, Condor, NorduGrid, etc.) and explain their function and their role in the LHC computing systems.